tellary/pcr-sniper/README.md

       && (localTimeOfDay (time appt) >= TimeOfDay 10 0 0)
   }
 ```

-You can change `area` to wherever region where One Medical is available, i.e., "New York," "Chicago," etc.

 Dry-run the program to confirm it correctly searches for appointments
 ---------------------------------------------------------------------